barretrobbins/osticket-prereqs/README.md

 <p>
 <img src="https://i.imgur.com/YWUi4XM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-The first step was to create a new resource group and VM in Azure.
+First step is to create a new resource group and VM in Azure.
 I created a resource group named "osTicket".
+Go to the home page in portal.azure.come, click on Resource Group, and click on create.
+Name the Resource Group: osTicket, select the region near your location.
+For example: Region: (US) West US 3, then click Review + create, and click create.

 <img src="https://i.imgur.com/oY6Yx6Z.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 Inside that resource group I created a Windows 10 VM and named it "VM-osTicket".
+Go to the home page in portal.azure.com, click on Virtual Machines, click create, and click Azure virtual machine.
+Select the recently created "osTicket" for the Resource Group.
+Name the virtual machine and select the region.
+For example: virtual machine name: VM-osTicket and Region: (US) West US 3.
+Now, select the image, for example: Windows 10 Pro, version 21H2 - x64 Gen2.
+Next, select the size, for example: Standard_E2s_v3 2vcpus, 16 Gib memory.
+Then enter a username and password.
+Afterwards, check the box at the bottom, click Disks, click Networking, click Review + create, and then click create.
 </p>
 <br />